Morgan-Griffiths/Udacity_control/Reacher_report.md

 ## Questions

 1. There also technically should be the VF coefficient for when you use a dual head network.
 However it seems to train fine without?
-2. Why does the squared difference also work for the PPO action log prob ratio, instead of division?
-3. Its also a little unclear why normalizing the rewards helps.
+2. Its also a little unclear why normalizing the rewards helps.
 When combined with future rewards, this makes the beginning rewards negative and later rewards positive.
 Which seems like it should result in destablizing the learning algorithm since the beginning actions will always be penalized (and the reverse for later actions).
-4. Also there is no gif of the agent because the watch_agent doesn't work well for some reason (i'm on Ubuntu 18.04 which might be the issue) and results in a laughably small screen which cannot be resized(???).
+3. Also there is no gif of the agent because the watch_agent doesn't work well for some reason (i'm on Ubuntu 18.04 which might be the issue) and results in a laughably small screen which cannot be resized(???).

 ## Experiments: